networkop/docker-topo/topo-extra-files/veos/README.md

 MYRANDOM-HOSTNAME login:
 ```

-> Note: VM running inside the container is connected via Linux Bridges.
+> Note(Resolved?): VM running inside the container is connected via Linux Bridges.
 Ideally, we'd want to connect the VM directly using MACVTAP interfaces, but currently this is not supported due to [this bug](https://bugs.launchpad.net/maas/+bug/1788952).
 May need to revisit later.